keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/_index.md

 ## Objectives

-- Install Keptn Lifecycle Toolkit on your cluster
+- Install Keptn on your cluster
-- Annotate a namespace and deployment to enable Keptn Lifecycle Toolkit
+- Annotate a namespace and deployment to enable Keptn
 - Install Grafana and Observability tooling to view DORA metrics and OpenTelemetry traces

 ## System Overview